omegas82128/Aikino/README.md

 ```

 #### I got the notification that icon was applied.
 Why isn't the icon displayed on the folder yet?
 Windows File Explorer updates on its own pace.
 It can apply the icon in a few seconds to about a minute.

-If it does not update till then close application.
+If it does not update till then close the application.
 Icon should be applied in 30 seconds.

 If the icon is still not applied, use 'Refresh Folder Icon' in the windows right-click menu on the folder in question.

 #### I changed poster size from settings.
 Why is the downloaded poster of previous size?